How Much Does It Cost To Ship A Tractor Trailer?

 Can I Have A Cargo Trailer Shipped At The Same Time As My Tractor Trailer?

-No. Most shipping companies will only ship the tractor trailer itself – the front cab that contains the engine and driving compartment.
+No. Most companies will only ship the tractor trailer itself – the front cab that contains the engine and driving compartment.
 It’s not possible to safely haul or two a tractor trailer and a cargo trailer at the same time for more than a short distance.

 However, if you are in a situation where you need to have your tractor trailer shipped and also need to ship its attached trailer, plow, or other attachments – such as if it breaks down during operation or on the side of the road – you’re not totally out of options.

 It may be possible to have a trucking company come to the location of your semi cargo trailer with a new tractor trailer and driver.
-Then, they can simply hitch up the tractor trailer to the semi cargo trailer, and drive away to ship your goods to their intended destination.
+Then, they can simply hitch up the tractor trailer to the semi cargo trailer, and drive away to move your goods to their intended destination.

 Should I Have My Tractor Trailer Towed Or Put On A Flatbed?